CVanchieri/Portfolio/Post_CryptoTokenScraper.md

 ![CryptoToken2](/assets/images/CryptoTokenScraper/crypto2.png) <br>
 (Token stats.)

-#### Step 4: If token is on the Binance Smart Chain, scrape the bscscan website for holders information.
+#### Step 4: If the token is on the Binance Smart Chain, scrape the bscscan website for holders information.
 ```
 token_holder_info = {}
 top_holders = {}